Jesus Cristo Basquetebol

-Jesus Cristo Basquetebol, also known as Jesus Christ Basketball, is an Angolan basketball team based in Luanda.
+Jesus Cristo Basquetebol, also known as Jesus Christ Basketball or simply J.C., is an Angolan basketball team based in Viana, Luanda Province.
 The team was founded in 2021 and entered the top flight Angolan Basketball League in the 2021 season.
 The team's name was chosen because the team mainly consists of Catholic players.

 In their debut season, Jesus Cristo finished in the 9th and last place.
+In 2023, J.C. played in the play-offs for the first time when they lost to Petro de Luanda.